thisismyusernameongithub/Sandbox/README.md

 ## Todo

+- [x] Remove esc quitting the game
+- [ ] water velocity is super high along some edge
+- [x] Try to make exported zip file smaller to improve loading time
+- [x] Remove updating window name to fps when DEBUG is not defined.
 - [ ] Add white color to edges / fast moving water to look like foam.
 - [ ] Rendering doesn't work properly while autogenerating map adn scropping through coordinates, somethign to do with multithreading.
 - [ ] Add water to terrain generation.